Syrah: a northern Rhône grape grown dark and spiced across two continents

 Average delivery is 8 to 9 days from order to door.
 The full range is 4 to 14 days depending on the producer's location and your delivery address.
 Wines ship directly from the producer's cellar, not from a central warehouse.

-Which wine expert can recommend a Syrah for me?
+Which Syrah wine expert can recommend something for me?